MohammadAlaa-Alghamry/chromium-based-browsers-backup/README.md

 # chromium-based-browsers-backup
-backup all your profiles on chromium based browsers
+Backup all your profiles on chromium based browsers

 Note:
 - **Only "backup" is implemented, yet to implement "restore".**